QuantConnect/Lean/Documentation/ADR/0002-one-cancels-the-other-order-group.md

 - sell 100 AAPL, limit $220 (take profit)
 - sell 100 AAPL, stop $190 (stop loss)

 If the price reaches $220 first, the limit order fills and the stop order is canceled.
 If the price falls to $190 first, the stop order fills and the limit order is canceled.
-You can never sell 200 shares by mistake, because the group allows only one winner.
+You can never sell 200 shares by mistake, because the group can only ever sell the 100 shares it was given.
+If one leg fills only part of that, the other leg is made smaller by the same amount instead of being canceled — see "Partial fills" below.

 Important difference from the next PR: in an OCO group no order waits for another order to fill.
 The "wait until my parent fills" behavior is the **conditional (OTO)** order — that is PR 2.
 A bracket is the combination: OTO entry that triggers an OCO exit pair.